 The accompanying financial statements have been prepared on the economic resources measurement focus and the accrual basis of accounting.

 B. Contributions Receivable

-Contributions receivable included in the Statement of Fiduciary Net Position represent employer contributions not yet remitted to the Plan by the state agency responsible for payrolls.
+Contributions receivable included in the Statement of Fiduciary Net Position represent contributions withheld from participants' salaries but not yet remitted to the Plan by the state agency responsible for the payrolls.

 C. Investments